 DEET & Picaridin are not the only chemicals in bug sprays, so you may be wondering how to not only avoid those but maybe avoid some other ingredients in traditional bug sprays.
 I will admit it is VERY difficult to get explicit ingredient information for bug sprays.
 That can make some families nervous.

 This list will contain the top-rated, safest bug sprays for babies and young children.
-There will be a mix of DEET options and all natural options for those concerned about harsh chemicals.
-Not all bug sprays are created equal, so read on to find out our favorites for babies and every member of the family.
+There will be a mix of DEET options and all-natural options for those concerned about harsh chemicals.
+Not all bug sprays are created equal.
+Here you can find out our favorites for babies and every member of the family.

 1. Cutter Skinsations Insect Repellent

 Cutter Skinsations is a bug repellent containing 7% DEET.
 Since this is a lower concentration of DEET, you may need to apply it more often (possibly as often as a DEET-free spray).

 What I love about this bug spray is that it is a pump spray, not an aerosol.
 That is not only better for the environment, but it is also better for us because it reduces the chances of inhalation and uses less toxic chemicals.

 Also a pump spray, Cutter Backwoods Insect Repellent has a higher concentration of DEET (25%) which means it will last longer than the previous one.
 That concentration of DEET is still safe for children and babies over 6 months of age.

 Click here to see Cutter Backwoods Insect Repellent.

 3. California Baby Bug Repellent Spray

 If looking for a DEET-free option, California Baby Bug Repellent Spray is one of the best natural insect repellents you can get.
 It has the most positive reviews and more happy customers than many other natural brands.